pdeschen/wuff-wiki/plugin.xml-for-eclipse-bundle.md

   </plugin>
   ```

-  We see that Wuff recognized "MyPerspective.java" file as perspective and that it automatically inserted extension-points for it.
-In general, Wuff recognizes any files matching to patterns `'**/*Perspective.groovy', '**/*Perspective.java', '**/Perspective*.groovy', '**/Perspective*.java'` as perspective files.
+  We see that Wuff recognized "MyPerspective.java" file as a perspective and that it automatically inserted extension-points for it.
+In general, Wuff recognizes any files matching to patterns `'**/*Perspective.groovy', '**/*Perspective.java', '**/Perspective*.groovy', '**/Perspective*.java'` as perspective files and inserts extension point "org.eclipse.ui.perspectives" for each of them.

   Explanation of attributes in "org.eclipse.ui.perspectives":
   - id="MyEclipsePlugin.MyPerspective": synthesized from project name and perspective class name.